Tokenized Account Numbers (TAN)

 Here are four common causes for receiving an ACH R04 return code:

-• Truncation of digits: The length of the TAN shared by the API is 17-digits.
+- Truncation of digits: The length of the TAN shared by the API can vary by institution, but is no longer than 17 digits.
 The first two digits are always 00.
-The two leading 0's may be dropped but it’s important to keep all remaining digits (15 total) when generating a NACHA file.
+The two leading 0's may be dropped but it’s important to keep all remaining digits when generating a NACHA file.
 Dropping additional leading digits or trailing digits can cause the account look up to fail and result in an R04 response.

 Resources